AAZZAZRON/TradeTracker/README.md

 # TradeTracker
-Discord bot that scrapes Sportsnet to find the most recent NHL trades and signings.
-Allows one to receive hockey news through Discord!
+TradeTracker is a Discord bot that scrapes Sportsnet to find the most recent NHL trades and signings.
+It allows you to receive hockey news through Discord!
+It was originally created to reduce the amount of hockey posts in my Instagram feed.

 Add the bot to your own server using [this link](https://discord.com/api/oauth2/authorize?client_id=1125076817162801162&permissions=534723950656&scope=bot)!